Hellisotherpeople/DeepDebater/README.md

-**Affirmative Introduction**
+**Affirmative Introduction/Plan**
-The affirmative team's opening statement introducing their case, topic interpretation, and roadmap for their constructive speech.
+The affirmative team's opening statement introducing their case, the plan, topic interpretation, and roadmap for their constructive speech.